Patch-Grid: An Efficient and Feature-Preserving Neural Implicit Surface Representation: Our method

 \subsection{Learning Patch-Grid Representation}

 The patch feature volumes $\{FV_p\}_{p=1}^K$ and the weights of the shared decoder $f$ are trainable parameters and optimized to fit the target shape $\mathcal{S}$.
 We adopt a surface fitting loss $\loss_{\mathrm{surface}}$ and a surface normal fitting loss $\loss_{\mathrm{normal}}$ as the data terms for the fitting loss.
-Besides, we also adopt a pseudo SDF loss $\loss_{\mathrm{SDF}}$ and a pseudo gradient loss $\loss_{\mathrm{gradient}}$ to improve the quality of the fitting results.
-Two regularization terms are employed, namely the Eikonal term $\loss_{\mathrm{eikonal}}$ proposed in~\cite{Gropp2020IGR} and an off-surface penalty term $\loss_{\mathrm{off}}$ used in~\cite{sitzmann2020metasdf}.
-We further impose an $l_2$ regularization $\loss_{\mathrm{code}}$ on the feature volumes.
+Besides, we also adopt a pseudo SDF loss $\loss_{\mathrm{SDF}}$ and a regularization term $\loss_{\mathrm{eikonal}}$ proposed by Gropp et al.~\shortcite{Gropp2020IGR} to improve the reconstruction quality.
 Hence, the loss function for learning each patch is defined as

 where